This playbook explains how we use social media at GDS. In it, we share our best practice, what we've learned and what we're planning to do.

 A key GDS principle is to ‘show what good looks like’, and films provide an engaging and effective way of doing this.

-We’re taking a more strategic approach to creating content for our channel.
-We create timely content to support campaigns and we also produce timeless video content to grow our channel in a way that adds value.
+We have taken a more strategic approach to creating content for our channel.
+We have created timely content to support campaigns and also evergreen video content to grow our channel in a way that adds value.

 We monitor retention, audience growth and engagement in order to determine the best format.